Zoran Milanović: Domestic policy

+War veterans protest

 Croatian war veterans started a protest in Zagreb in October 2014, calling for the resignation of Predrag Matić, war veterans minister, and a new constitutional law guaranteeing their rights.
-Milanović rejected their demands, saying that there is no reason to sack the minister and that he would not submit to ultimatums:
+Milanović rejected their demands, saying that there is no reason to sack the minister and that he would not submit to ultimata.
+He added: "My government has not, even by thought, act or omission, brought the human dignity of the Croatian defenders and the eternal significance of the Homeland War into question."

 The protest continued throughout 2015.
 In May 2015 it escalated when hundreds of veterans scuffled with the police in front of the government building.
 Milanović said that his government has not curbed their rights and that he is ready for talks, but will not be blackmailed.
 He accused the opposition party HDZ for manipulating with the veterans.
 Tomislav Karamarko, the president of HDZ, rejected the accusation.
 Milanović met with the representatives of the protesting veterans in June, but the protest continued.